aasirotkin/aero/README.md

 This repository contains all my aerodynamics homework.
 It is not huge enough right now, but I hope it will grow!

-This project consists from files:
+This project consists of files:
 - flow - contains methods to create simple and combined flows;
 - figure - contains methods to create figures;
 - plot - contains methods to plot flows and figures;
 - circulation - contains method to calculate circulation of a given flow and figure;
-- test - contains exaple of how it can work.
+- test - contains example of how it can work.

 Main idea of physics that lies inside the formulas in this file was taken from Anderson.
 (https://www.amazon.com/Fundamentals-Aerodynamics-John-Anderson-Jr/dp/0073398101)